Anomaly detection using data depth: multivariate case: Advantages

 \subsection{Explanation of anomalies}

 Not only detecting anomalies, but also providing explanation about their nature is a highly demanded contemporary topic treatable by data depth.
 Let us take a deeper look at the first example of Section~\ref{sec:suitability}; when using projection depth, visualizations are provided in Figures~\ref{fig:ability1:prjhfsp} (left) and~\ref{fig:ability1:depths} (left).
+In this subsection, only the training data $\bmX_{tr}$ will be used with the goal being to explain anomalies, while the same idea can be readily applied to test data $\bmX_{te}$.
 When applying rule~\eqref{equ:projdepth}, choosing a proper threshold $t_{\text{prj},\bmX_{tr}}$ (\textit{e.g.} $0.175$) does not seem to be a difficult task in this particular case: even when imagining that abnormal observations do not differ in marker, a characteristic jump in (low) depth values provides a good indication.

 Further, again sticking to projection depth, explanation of anomalies can be obtained when studying them revealing directions. \textit{E.g.}, for the observation with the smallest depth ($\approx 0.131$), direction minimizing projection depth has coordinates $(0.863, -0.505)^\top$, which is very close to the second principal vector (of normal data) which equals $(0.872, -0.489)^\top$ as we have generated the anomalies.
 These vector's constituents may indicate which variables and to which degree are ``responsible'' for the abnormality (of this most abnormal) observation.